Esha Deol: Hiatus and return to acting (2011–present)

-Esha Deol released her short film Ek Duaa in which she acted and also produced alongside her husband.
-The film was released on voot, and it was met with mixed to positive reviews.
+Deol released her short film Ek Duaa in which she acted and also produced alongside her husband.
+The film was released on Voot, and it was met with mixed to positive reviews.

-Esha will next be seen reuniting with Ajay Devgan in Rudra: The Edge of Darkness which will be a TV series released online.
-She will also be seen with Suniel Shetty in the series Invisible Woman.
+Deol reunited with Ajay Devgan in the 2022 web series Rudra: The Edge of Darkness which marked her comeback.
+In 2023, She appeared alongside Suniel Shetty in the series Hunter Tootega Nahi Todega.

+Other work

+During her school days at Jamnabai Narsee School, she was passionate about football and played as a midfielder.
+She was the captain of her school football team, represented her college in handball at the state level.
+She played as a national level footballer and was also selected to play for Maharashtra in the Senior National Championship at Punjab in 2001.

+Like their mother, Esha and her sister are trained in classical dance forms.
+Esha is a professional Odissi dancer and was also trained in Bharatanatyam.